ralyodio/git-deploy-node/README.md

 ## Introduction

-Next we will setup a remote repository just for deployments on the production server.
+We will setup a remote repository just for deployments on the production server.

 When you are finished, you will be able to do continuous deployment using the following command (from your local machine):